AdaCore/spark2014/docs/ug/gnatprove.rst

  * ``Simple_Allocator`` features a naive implementation of the allocator, storing the status (available or allocated) of each resource in a big array.
-   It is specified using a ``Model`` function which always returns a valid refinement of the allocator's data.
+   It is specified using a ghost function ``Model`` which always returns a valid refinement of the allocator's data.
 The refinement relation is verified only once, as a postcondition of the ``Model`` function.
-The functional contracts on modifying procedures as well as the refinement relation are straight-forward and can be verified easily with one prover (CVC4) and a 1 second timeout.
+The functional contracts on modifying procedures as well as the refinement relation are straightforward and can be verified easily with one prover (CVC4) and a 1 second timeout.

  * ``List_Allocator`` introduces a free list to access more efficiently the first available resource.
 Here not every possible state of the allocator data can be refined into a valid model.
-To work around this problem, the model is stored in a global variable which is updated along with the allocator's data and the refinement relation is expressed as an invariant that must be verified as a postcondition of each modifying procedure.
-The functional contracts on modifying procedures are straight-forward but the refinement relation is now more complicated, as it needs to account for the implementation of the free list.
+To work around this problem, the model is stored in a global ghost variable which is updated along with the allocator's data and the refinement relation is expressed as an invariant that must be verified as a postcondition of each modifying procedure.
+The functional contracts on modifying procedures are straightforward but the refinement relation is now more complicated, as it needs to account for the implementation of the free list.
 They can be verified with two provers (CVC4 and Z3) and a 60 seconds timeout.

- * ``List_Mod_Allocator`` features the same implementation and contracts as ``List_Allocator``, but its model is not stored in a global variable but returned by a function, like in ``Simple_Allocator``.
+ * ``List_Mod_Allocator`` features the same implementation and contracts as ``List_Allocator``, but its model is returned by a ghost function like in ``Simple_Allocator`` instead of being stored in a global ghost variable.
 As not every possible state of the allocator can be refined into a valid model, the refinement relation is not expressed as a postcondition of Model, but as an invariant, as in ``List_Allocator`` and must be verified as a postcondition of each modifying procedure.
 The functional contracts and the refinement relation resemble those of ``List_Allocator``.
 However, as we don't construct explicitly the new model after each modification, the proof of the allocator's functional contracts requires induction, which is beyond the reach of automatic solvers.
-The induction scheme is given here manually in an auto-active style through ghost procedure calls.
+The induction scheme is given here manually in an auto-active style through calls to ghost procedures.
 The whole program can then be verified automatically with CVC4 and Z3 and a 60 seconds timeout.

+See the relevant sections for more details on :ref:`Ghost Code` and :ref:`Manual Proof Using Ghost Code`.

 .. rubric:: ``database``